budach/pysster/docs/utils.md

 ```
 Get Precision-Recall curves for every class.

- In the case of more than two classes the comparions will be performed in a 1 vs. rest approach (i.e. you get one curve per class).
+ In the case of more than two classes the comparisons will be performed in a 1 vs. rest approach (i.e. you get one curve per class).